 Click here to go directly to the Grant Portal.

-The Indiana Arts Commission is on an bi-annual grant cycle, including grants for Arts Operating Support (AOS) and Arts Project Support (APS).
+The Indiana Arts Commission funds two art organization grant programs: Arts Operating Support (AOS) and Arts Project Support (APS).
 The Grants Portal opens January 4th, 2023

 Current grantees and new applicants are invited and encouraged to learn about the grant categories, the online grant system, application process, and changes for this year.
 Statewide virtual workshops are scheduled as follows (links forthcoming):